-What Can a Handyman Do in Crawford, Arkansas?
+What Can a Handyman Do Without a License in Crawford, Arkansas?

 For handyman/small construction work in Crawford, Arkansas, licensing is primarily driven by Arkansas’s state contractor licensing threshold (for commercial work) plus any required specialty trade licenses (electrical/plumbing/HVAC).
 Even if a job is below the contractor-licensing threshold, Arkansas still requires licensed professionals for regulated trades, and local permits/business licenses may still apply in Crawford (and in unincorporated areas, the county).